rodrigoprestesmachado/a-editor/README.md

 # a-editor
 Accessible Rich Internet Applications Text Editor.
-It is implemented as a Polymer component and still in development of the fisrt realise.
+It is implemented as a Polymer component and still in development of the first realise.

 # install
 ```schell